 Email is the best way to communicate with faculty and staff.
-They can be emailed through the school website at www.wjps.org, through PupilPath, or by using their WJPS email address, which is formatted as email@example.com.
-If you call the school, please leave the best phone number at which to call you back, and the best time of day.
+Teacher, staff and administrator emails can be found on the school website under Staff Directory.
+If you call the school, please include your child's name and leave the best phone number at which to call you back, and the best time of day.

 At WJPS, students are expected to practice the characteristics of positive Digital Citizenship.
 According to the International Society for Technology in Education (ISTE), Digital Citizenship means:

 Students understand human, cultural and societal issues related to technology and practice legal and ethical behavior.
 Students:

 advocate and practice safe, legal and responsible use of information and technology